ibm-cloud-docs/CDN/basic-functions.md

 **Step 1:**

-After you've ordered a CDN, you'll need to configure the **CNAME** with your DNS provider.
+After you've ordered a CDN, you must configure the **CNAME** with your DNS provider.
 Most DNS providers can give you instructions on setting or changing the CNAME.

    * During this time, your CDN's status shows as **CNAME configuration required**.
 Check with your DNS provider to find out when the changes become active.